 Much of his project design and management is characterized by “hands-on” engineering that ensures projects under his scope are completed in a timely and cost-effective manner that consistently surpasses client expectations.

-Tony’s recent work includes microwave design and licensing for Pembina Pipe, design and construction of a microwave system to provide redundancy for the Teck Resources fibre system in the Elk Valley, and design of the public safety radio system for the Okanagan-Similkameen district.
-Current work focuses on the 700MHz upgrade for the City of Surrey Fire Service.
+Tony’s recent work includes microwave design and licensing for Pembina Pipe, design and construction of a microwave system to provide redundancy for the Teck Resources fibre system in the Elk Valley, design of the public safety radio system for the Okanagan-Similkameen district, and the 700MHz upgrade for the City of Surrey Fire Service.

 - Association of Professional Engineers and Geoscientists of BC (APEGBC)